 Packages & Promos

 There are often special ticket packages and deals to take advantage of when you do purchase through the Nationals website.
 One of the best for families is the Harris Teeter Family Fun Pack.
-Available for Saturday & Sunday home games, tickets are $20 and include a ticket, hot dog, bag of chips, and bottle of water.
+Available for Saturday & Sunday home games, tickets start at $20 and include a ticket, hot dog, bag of chips, and bottle of water.
 Other specials, like the Bud & Baseball and Military & Government Employee Discount might appeal and/or apply to you and are worth checking out along with all of the deals available to fans.

 Just about every home game has a promo going on, usually some kind of swag giveaway, but every once in a while there are $1 hot dogs or ice cream.
 If you’re familiar with the ballpark food prices, then you know this is a great deal.